 For this study, plankton samples were collected from two stations on the Alag River.
-Three replicate samples of zooplankton and phytoplankton were obtained by passing 100 mL of water through a plankton net, with a mesh size of 64 μ and a mouth diameter of 0.3 m.
+Three replicate samples of zooplankton and phytoplankton were obtained by passing 100 mL of water through a plankton net, with a mesh size of $64~\mu$ and a mouth diameter of 0.3~m.
 The collected samples were placed in properly labeled 1 L plastic bottles, immediately fixed in alcohol, and brought to the laboratory for processing and further analysis.
 Plankton enumeration was done using a counting chamber observed under a compound microscope and identified to the lowest possible taxa using taxonomic keys of van Vuuren et al. (2005), Segers (2007), and Bellinger and Sigee (2010).

 A total of nine phytoplankton taxa representing four divisions were recorded (Table 2-13).
-Cyanophyta was the most abundant division with 39.34% of the total count, followed by Chlorophyta (31.15%).
-Bacillariophyta and Rhodophyta have 16.39% and 13.11% relative abundances, respectively.
-As seen in Figure 2-13, the two sampling stations have almost equal number of abundance and taxa.
+Chlorophyta was the most abundant division with 44.44% of the total count, followed by Cyanophyta (37.04%).
+Bacillariophyta and Rhodophyta have 11.11% and 7.41% relative abundances, respectively.
+As seen in Figure 2-11, the two sampling stations have almost the same number of abundance and taxa.